Decurity/semgrep-smart-contracts/README.md

-arbitrary-low-level-call | Auctus Options, Starstream Finance, BasketDAO, Li Finance | An attacker may perform call() to an arbitrary address with controlled calldata sense-missing-oracle-access-control | Sense Finance | Oracle update is not restricted in onSwap(), rule by [Arbaz Kiraak](https://twitter.com/ArbazKiraak) proxy-storage-collision | Audius | Proxy declares a state var that may override a storage slot of the implementation
+arbitrary-low-level-call | Auctus Options, Starstream Finance, BasketDAO, Li Finance | An attacker may perform call() to an arbitrary address with controlled calldata sense-missing-oracle-access-control | Sense Finance | Oracle update is not restricted in onSwap(), rule by [Arbaz Kiraak](https://twitter.com/ArbazKiraak) proxy-storage-collision | Audius | Proxy declares a state var that may override a storage slot of the implementation uniswap-callback-not-protected | Generic | Uniswap callback is not protected
 BETA: basic-arithmetic-underflow | Umbrella Network, Remittance Token | Possible arithmetic underflow

 ## Not greppable incidents